jpmeagher/vbar/README.md

 synthetic data set, which is included with the package, demonstrates how the `vbar` package is applied for Ancestral Reconstruction.

+For the code required to fit the generalised PLVM to data, skip to the section on [Approximate Bayesian Inference](#approximate-bayesian-inference)

 ## Installation

 You can install the development version from